Alexme116/Sprint5-Quality-Pepe/README.md

 # Sprint 5 Quality Pepe

 ### SetUp
-First you must in the front end in the route
+First you need to go to the frontend path
 `/MtdrSpring/backend/src/main/frontend`

 Then you must add the .env with the following token